LiquidSmokeX64/coffeelinux/README.md

 22: Enter: w

+23: Enter: arch-chroot /mnt

+24: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh

-23: When s nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.
+23: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.

-24: After stage 2 finishes it should exit automatically.
+24: after Stage 2 finishes, enter: exit

-25: Enter: bash /arch-linux-installer/arch-install_intel_nvidia_x86_64_stage3.sh
+25: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh

 That should finish it off and reboot for you.
-Enjoy your new Arch Linux (Gnome)
+Enjoy your new Arch Linux